 Pay for Success

 Bouncing in and out of shelters and emergency rooms with no stable place to call home is no way to live.
-For the more than 1400 chronically homeless individuals in Massachusetts, though, it can feel like there’s no other option.
+Few other options exist for more than 2,000 chronically homeless individuals in Massachusetts.

 How it Works

-To function, Pay for Success uses a mix of philanthropic funding and private investor capital from Santander Bank, CSH, and United Way.
-If the initiative meets is goals, the government compensates investors for the risk they took providing the the money to fuel the program.
+To function, Pay for Success uses an innovative mix of government resources, philanthropic funding, private investor capital from Santander Bank, Corporation for Supportive Housing, and United Way which provides up-front support to its partner Massachusetts Housing and Shelter Alliance.
+If the initiative meets its goals, the government compensates investors for the risk they took by providing the money to fuel the program.
 An independent evaluator, Root Cause, determines whether Pay for Success is meeting its goals.

-There are upsides for the community as well.
-In the six months prior to their entrance into the Pay for Success program, tenants accumulated:
+The model captures funds already being spent on emergency room visits and diverts it instead toward supportive housing.
+In the six months prior to their entrance into the Pay for Success program, tenants collectively accumulated:

 - 59,927 nights in a shelter